February 2021

 The carbon footprint (or greenhouse gas (GHG) footprint) indicates the total amount of greenhouse gases emitted from any activity, product, company or country.

-Carbon footprints are estimated as tons of CO2-equivalent emissions in different units, for example, per person, per product, per year, per km travelled, per protein consumed, etc.
+Carbon footprints are estimated as tons of CO₂ equivalent emissions in different units, such as per person, per product, per year, per km travelled, per protein consumed, etc.

-A product's carbon footprint includes the emissions for the entire life cycle, from the production along the supply chain to its final consumption and disposal.
+A product's carbon footprint includes emissions for its entire life cycle, from production along the supply chain to its final consumption and disposal.

 HOW TO REDUCE YOUR CARBON FOOTPRINT?